Pak increases testing capability as coronavirus cases rise to over 1,900

-Pakistan said on Tuesday that it considerably increased its testing capability since the coronavirus outbreak as the number of the COVID-19 cases crossed 1,900 in the country, showing a constant upward trajectory despite efforts to pull it downwards.
+Pakistan said on Tuesday that it considerably increased its testing capability since the coronavirus outbreak as the number of the COVID-19 cases crossed 1,900 in the country, showing a constant upward trajectory despite containment efforts.
 "The country had the capacity to test 30,000 people on March 13, and this will rise to 280,000 by tomorrow…By April 15, we will further increase it to 900,000,” Minister for Planning and Development Asad Umar, who was flanked by the Prime Minister's Advisor on Health Dr Zafar Mirza and Revenue Minister Hammad Azhar, told reporters.

 Umar said the National Coordination Committee was meeting regularly and it has set up a National Command Centre which became operational on Tuesday.
 "Representatives of four provinces, Islamabad Capital Territory, Gilgit-Baltistian and (Pakistan-occupied) Kashmir are included in the two bodies to take unanimous decision on all issues related to the coronavirus," he said.